simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05_configuration_management_and_provisioners.md

----

-## 🛠️ Module 5: Configuration Management and Provisioners
+# 🛠️ Module 5: Configuration Management and Provisioners

-*Duration: 3 hours | Labs: 5 | Difficulty: 🟡 Intermediate*
+*Duration: 3 hours | Labs: 5* | 🟡 Intermediate*

 ### 🎯 Learning Objectives
 By the end of this module, you will be able to: